SRA-VJTI/Pixels_Seminar/Image_storing_formats/README.md

 # Image Storing Formats

 * All images are stored in the computer as rectangular pixels.
 The resolution is an image referign to the number of pixels in a grid.
 Higher resolutions can be more details can be stored in an image.
 * Images are stored and transmitted using image file formats, which are digital file formats.
 Each file format has an own method for storing and compressing image data, which can affect how many pixels an image can have.

+## The goal of this topic is to familiarise you with various Image Storing Formats

 ## Different Image Storing Formats